-The present model requires a hypercomputable function to deal with eventual nodes/programs that do not halt (see Definition 3.5).
-With the purpose of bringing this Busy Beaver imitation game to computer simulations or just to a fully computable model, the recursive relative incompressibility (or sub-incompressibility) as in [1,3,4] can be used to define a measure for resource-bounded algorithmic complexity [50] [6].
-Or one can use a measure through asymptotic approximations to algorithmic complexity as in [32, 74, 86] in order to develop further investigations on algorithmic network complexity as an extension of an approach for graphs presented in [18, 84, 85].
+The present model requires a hypercomputable function to deal with eventual nodes/programs that do not halt (see Definition 3.6).
+With the purpose of bringing this Busy Beaver imitation game to computer simulations or just to a fully computable model, the recursive relative incompressibility (or sub-incompressibility) as in [1,3,4] can be used to define a measure for resource-bounded algorithmic complexity [6,52].
+Or one can use a measure through asymptotic approximations to algorithmic complexity as in [33,77,89] in order to develop further investigations on algorithmic network complexity as an extension of an approach for graphs presented in [20,87,88].
 This way one can aim to make the relative halting problem tractable while keeping the fitness function still relatively uncomputable.

 There are further necessary investigations from a game-theoretical perspective.
-For example, in [57] it is shown a relation for reaching global consensus between a specific type of connectiveness of graphs and a local strategy (in our notation, protocols) for nodes.
+For example, in [59] it is shown a relation for reaching global consensus between a specific type of connectiveness of graphs and a local strategy (in our notation, protocols) for nodes.
 A transposition of this problem into an algorithmic network model would help to mathematically understand global certification of best solutions (see Subsection 3.1) from local ones for example.
-If fitness or payoff [44] is somehow connected to the complexity of the player's strategy, algorithmic networks would enable one to investigate game-theoretical consequences of randomly generated strategies for players without interaction or for networked players [7,71] with global strategies like the one in the BBIG.
+If fitness or payoff [45] is somehow connected to the complexity of the player's strategy, algorithmic networks would enable one to investigate game-theoretical consequences of randomly generated strategies for players without interaction in comparison to networked players [7,74] with global strategies like the one in the BBIG.

-Another variation of the BBIG model in which the problem of consensus may be investigated is from synchronous distributed systems of failure-prone processors connected by small-diameter graphs as presented in [26].
-Adding the possibility of failure or crash to the BBIG model will require modifications on the information sharing protocols (see Section 3 and Definition 3.9) in order to solve the respective problem of consensus [26] of choosing the fittest solution.
+Another variation of the BBIG model in which the problem of consensus may be investigated is from synchronous distributed systems of failure-prone processors connected by small-diameter graphs as presented in [28].
+Adding the possibility of failure or crash to the BBIG model will require modifications on the information-sharing protocols (see Section 3 and Definition 3.10) in order to solve the respective problem of consensus [28] of choosing the fittest solution.
+A possible approach to this problem may be analogous to a BBIG variation under a SIS contagion model, as mentioned before in this section.
 A crash-prone system would introduce new difficulties on the plain diffusion that we have presented in this article; And a limit to the maximum expected number of failures in relation to the population size seems to be necessary to keep the phenomenon of expected emergent open-endedness in such algorithmic networks with crash-prone node/programs.

 We suggest that other relations to the fields we have mentioned in this Section and in Section 1 may configure a long term horizon for future research.
-For example, one may relate the problem of evolvability versus robustness in evolutionary biology [12,79] with intentional attack vulnerability and resilience to random failure in complex networks [39].
-To this end, one can investigate a variation of the BBIG model (see Section 3) in which the diffused best solution may correspond to an increase in the distributed redundancy [66].
-Following this direction in the context of algorithmic networks, one may study why a network topology and an information-sharing protocol become relevant from an emergent open-ended evolutionary point of view that takes into account complexity and computational power in solving problems [45,46].
-While it is conjectured in complex networks theory that different types of real-world networks are indeed related by graph properties (e.g. the small-world phenomenon [48]), the theoretical approach we are developing may suggest (e.g. see Corollary 9.1) that they may be indeed [2], when one assumes that problem solving, complexity increasing and networks are deeply connected through the concept of computation.
+For example, one may relate the problem of evolvability versus robustness in evolutionary biology [13, 82] with intentional attack vulnerability and resilience to random failure in complex networks [40].
+To this end, one can investigate a variation of the BBIG model (see Section 3) in which the diffused best solution may correspond to an increase in the distributed redundancy [69].
+Following this direction in the context of algorithmic networks, one may study why a network topology and an information-sharing protocol become relevant from an emergent open-ended evolutionary point of view that takes into account complexity and computational power in solving problems [46,47].
+While it is conjectured in complex networks theory that different types of real-world networks are indeed related by graph properties (e.g., the small-world phenomenon [50]), the theoretical approach we are developing may suggest (e.g., see Corollary 9.1) that they may be indeed [2], when one assumes that problem solving, complexity increasing and networks are deeply connected through the concept of computation.